 Source: Sky Sports

-Francis is a regular on Sky Sports, providing well-informed opinions based on years of experience within football.
-He offers a player’s perspective on key topics, providing punditry and commentary on some of the biggest teams and matches as well of course when his own team Southampton are being featured.
+Francis appears regular on Sky Sports and BT Sport, providing well-informed opinions based on years of experience within football.
+He offers a player’s perspective on key topics, providing punditry and commentary on some of the biggest teams and matches, as well of course when his own team Southampton are being featured.

-Franny is frequently covered by the local press in the south and is often asked for his view on the Premier League teams, players and managers.
+Franny is frequently covered by the local press in the south and is often asked for his view on the Premier League’s teams, players and managers.

 Franny’s media career has seen him make appearances on: